Atsukoro1/tiktok-clone-30days/README.md

 # 🎵 Tiktok clone made in 30 days

 ### Why 📜
 The concept of TikTok is relatively simple, but there are some things you can do to improve the final product.
 For example, you can add personalisation features using a neural network, or enable users to record and edit videos within the app instead of just uploading the final product.
 These small changes can make a big difference in the overall quality of the app.
-That's why I choosed this type of app.
+That's why I choosed this type of app, also I am including a lot of technology that I don't know so I'll learn it while doing this app.

 ### Milestones
 Here are some milestones I decided to put here, so you can watch my progress if you want (there is nobody like that).